 If that’s not enough, Tesla is offering what it calls its “Founder’s Series Roadster” which appears to be a limited production run costing $250,000.
 For this version, you have to put the full amount down within ten days of making the reservation.

 You may have noticed that the order page of any of Tesla’s current models lists both the “purchase price” as well as the “(price) after potential savings.”
 This pricing is referring to is the original purchase price minus the potential savings of driving an electric vehicle.

-Furthermore, individual states in the U.S. offer their own tax incentive programs for EV drivers that may serve as an additional discount on your new Tesla.
-On the same purchase page below the “gas savings” tab, you can tap or click “incentives” to check what tax credits may be available available to you in your state.
+In addition to the “gas savings” tab, you can view “incentives” to check what tax credits may be available to you.
 That said, any state without listed tax incentives may still offer benefits.
 You will just need to check the list on Tesla’s dedicated incentives page, showcasing federal and state benefits with greater detail.

 It’s also important to note that all incentives mostly apply to purchases by cash or loan only.
 Incentives for customers leasing a Tesla are currently only available in California, Colorado, Massachusetts, New York and Tennessee.